 Matthew’s first feature film MINE, an intense family drama about post-natal depression in a same-sex couple is in development with BFI with executive producer Mary Burke and Joy Gharoro Akpojotor.
 It is based on a short film by the same name which was selected for Inside Out Toronto, Aesthetica Film Festival, image+nation festival LGBTQ Montreal and Side by Side St. Petersburg.
 MINE will be distributed by Peccadillo Pictures later this year.

-Matthew’s next short film MINCE is a collaboration with directors Harry Lighton and Marco Alessi, produced by Sorcha Bacon (of BAFTA-nominated WREN BOYS).
+Matthew’s next short film POMPEII is a collaboration with directors Harry Lighton and Marco Alessi, produced by Sorcha Bacon (of BAFTA-nominated WREN BOYS).
 It will premiere at London Film Festival on 11th October 2019 and was nominated for best short at the London Critics Circle Film Awards.

 Matthew made his first short film GRACIE in 2014.
 It stars Kate Dickie (COUPLE IN A HOLE, THE WITCH), Rakie Ayola (HARRY POTTER AND THE CURSED CHILD) and Angela Wynter (WONDROUS OBLIVION).
 It was funded by B3 Media and IdeasTap and received a TV broadcast on London Live.
 Winner of Best Film at Leeds Young Film Festival and Fresh Faced Film Festival.
 Winner of Best Actress at Solo Para Cortos Film Festival.
 Official selection: Aruba Film Festival, Regina International Film Festival, San Francisco Black Film Festival, Roxbury International Film Festival, Solo Para Cortos, Triforce Film Festival, Västerås Film Festival, BFI Future Film Festival.